 There are a number of different scenarios for possible co-dependencies that involve medical services:

 Therapeutic medical service + investigative medical service (both requiring funding approval through MSAC)Investigative medical service (funding approval through MSAC) + therapeutic pharmaceutical (funding approval through the Pharmaceutical Benefits Advisory Committee (PBAC)Consultative medical service (funding approval through MSAC) + therapeutic pharmaceutical (funding approval through PBAC)

-What is a Hybrid Technology?Hybrid technologies combine the different characteristics of different health technologies within a single entity.
+What is a Hybrid Technology?Hybrid technologies combine different characteristics of different health technologies within a single product.
 Common examples of hybrid technologies are drug eluting stents or photodynamic therapy for treating skin diseases.

-Co-dependent Application:A co-dependent application occurs where either one or both health technologies, which make up a co-dependent or hybrid technology, require consideration for public funding.
+Co-dependent ApplicationA co-dependent application occurs where one or both health technologies (that make up a co-dependent or hybrid technology) require consideration for public funding.

-Applicants are encouraged to review the Guidelines for preparing Assessment Reports for MSAC and the associated templates on the MSAC website before lodging their submission based assessment in both committee Assessment Reports as the evidence will be presented in full in either the MSAC or PBAC Assessment Report.
-Some core information about the co-dependent therapy will need to be provided, in order to link the clinical conclusion of the investigative medical service to an economic analysis.
+Applicants are encouraged to review the guidelines for preparing assessment reports and other associated templates on this website before lodging a submission-based assessment report to MSAC.
+Some core information about the co-dependent therapy will need to be provided in order to link the clinical conclusion of the investigative medical service to an economic analysis.

-Devices will not be listed on the Prostheses List until there is a relevant corresponding MBS item for the associated medical service.
+MSAC/PLAC co-dependent applications currently have no formal alignment.
+PLAC's role is to determine a reimbursement price for devices funded by private health insurers (consequently, the application processes are separate).
+Devices will not be listed on the Prostheses List until there is a corresponding MBS item for the associated medical service.